hhd-dev/hhd/readme.md

   - Mini Pro
   - ONE XPLAYER
 - MSI
-  - Claw 1st Gen (for TDP, needs older bios, has wifi issues after sleep)
+  - Claw 1st Gen (needs older bios-maybe not anymore, has wifi issues after sleep)
   - Claw 7/8 AI+ (no gyro)
   - Claw A8 (minor TDP issues, no gyro)
 - Zotac